Hunslet F.C. (1883)

-Hunslet F.C. was a professional rugby league club in Hunslet, West Yorkshire, England, which played in the Rugby Football League from 1895 until being dissolved in 1973.
-Founded in 1883, before the split between rugby league and rugby union, Hunslet were a strong force in the early years of the Northern Rugby Football Union, winning All Four Cups in 1908.
-New Hunslet was formed and took Hunslet's place for the 1973-74 season.
+Hunslet F.C. was a professional rugby league club based in Hunslet, Leeds, West Yorkshire, England.
+The club was a founding member of the Rugby Football League in 1895.

+Hunslet were a strong force in the early years of the Northern Union, winning the League Championship and Challenge Cup twice.
+Their greatest achievement was winning All Four Cups in 1908.

+The club played home games at Parkside and had a cross city rivalry with Leeds.
+After the club disbanded in 1973 a new club; New Hunslet was formed.